 Working from home guidance

-Some workplaces and workers may continue to work from home, depending on their circumstances.
+Some workplaces and workers may continue to work from home.
 This page offers general guidance to support businesses and workers to work from home to manage health and safety risks.

 Staying safe at work or home

-Businesses have a legal responsibility to maintain a safe and healthy workplace and manage the risk of COVID-19 to workers.
+Businesses and workers have a legal responsibility to maintain a safe and healthy workplace and manage the risks of COVID-19.

 Businesses can allow staff to work from home at their discretion.